Fluidigm Corporation (FLDM) Just Got Our Attention

 UBS gave a rating of “Neutral” to FLDM, setting the target price at $14 in the report published on March 15th of the previous year.

-During the last 5 trading sessions, FLDM fell by -6.15%, which changed the moving average for the period of 200-days by -35.79% in comparison to the 20-day moving average, which settled at $3.45.
-In addition, Fluidigm Corporation saw -22.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FLDM rose by +2.32%, which changed the moving average for the period of 200-days by -32.97% in comparison to the 20-day moving average, which settled at $3.30.
+In addition, Fluidigm Corporation saw -21.17% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FLDM